G-2610

 Reason

-There is no reason to define your own weak ref cursor types, as they are not different from the built-in sys_refcursor
+There is no reason to define your own weak ref cursor types, as they are not different from the built-in sys_refcursor.
+Introducing your own types just gives you unnecessary maintenance to perform.

 Example